 The Bruegel Succes Story – Symposium XXI for the Study of Underdrawing and Technology in Painting

-At the above symposium two presentations by CATS staff and their Collaborators were presented:
+At the above symposium two presentations by CATS staff and their collaborators were presented:

-The Father, the Son, the Followers: Six Brueg(h)els in Copenhagen Examined, by Anne Haack Christensen, David Buti, Arie Pappot (Rijksmuseum), Eva de la Fuente Pedersen and Jørgen Wadum.
+The first presentation was The Father, the Son, the Followers: Six Brueg(h)els in Copenhagen Examined, by Anne Haack Christensen, David Buti, Arie Pappot (Rijksmuseum), Eva de la Fuente Pedersen and Jørgen Wadum.

 The National Gallery of Denmark holds a hitherto unexplored group of paintings, some signed by or attributed to Pieter Bruegel the Elder and Pieter Brueghel the Younger, others as School of Brueg(h)el.
 These paintings have not previously been the subject of technical analyses nor have they been contextualized within existing research on the painting techniques of the Bruegel family.
 A thinly painted panel painting attributed to Pieter Bruegel the Elder is illustrating The Strife of Lent with Shrove-Tide (signed BRVEGHEL.1562 (?)) and depicts three faces modelled over an underdrawing in red chalk.
 A much larger panel signed by Pieter Brueghel the Younger depicts Christ on the way to Calvary (signed P.BRVEGHEL), one of several repetitions.
 By means of a range of technical analyses, including non-destructive dendrochronology, infrared reflectography and pigment identification the painting techniques of both paintings by father and son will be thoroughly documented.